PMQ9/anchormotors_acc_project/test/single_veh_test/README.md

 ### 2. Ego Vehicle Stopped, Space Gap Too Small
 This simulation is defined in ```case_2_ego0_gap_not_desired.slx```.

-The test defines a cases where the space gap is too small and the ego vehicle is stopped.
+The test defines a case where the space gap is too small and the ego vehicle is stopped.
 The ego velocity is 0 m/s.
 The space gap is 0.9 m.
 The relative velocity is less than 5 m.

 The expected behavior is that the command acceleration should be 0.